issuu/ocaml-zmq/README.md

 Thanks
 ------

-To the guys from the #ocaml channel, gildor, thelema, kaustuv and many others, and the ocaml-uint programmers.
+To the guys from the #ocaml channel, gildor, thelema, kaustuv and many others, wagerlabs, little-arhat and the ocaml-uint authors.